1990 Thriftway ATP Championship

 The 1990 Thriftway ATP Championship, also known as the Cincinnati Open, was a tennis tournament played on outdoor hard courts.
-It was the 89th edition of the tournament and was part of the ATP Super 9 of the 1990 ATP Tour.
+It was the 89th edition of the tournament and was part of the ATP Championship Series, Single Week category of the 1990 ATP Tour.
 It took place in Mason, Ohio, United States from August 6 through August 12, 1990.

 The tournament had previously appeared on the Tier III Series of the WTA Tour but no event was held from 1989 to 2003.

-The singles field was headlined by World No. 1, Wimbledon champion, Tokyo outdoor, Los Angeles, Indian Wells Masters title holder and Australian Open runner-up, 1987 Cincinnati winner Stefan Edberg, San Francisco, Washington, Key Biscayne winner, French Open finalist Andre Agassi and Barcelona, Madrid winner, French Open losing finalist Andrés Gómez.
+The singles field was headlined by World No. 1, Wimbledon champion, Tokyo outdoor, Los Angeles, Indian Wells Masters title holder and Australian Open runner-up, 1987 Cincinnati winner Stefan Edberg, San Francisco, Washington, Key Biscayne winner, French Open finalist Andre Agassi and Barcelona, Madrid and French Open winner Andrés Gómez.
 Other top seeds were Rotterdam, Orlando titlist Brad Gilbert, Tokyo outdoor finalist Aaron Krickstein, Jay Berger, Michael Chang and John McEnroe.